rebeccaly/virgil/wiki/glossary.md

 ## National Institute of Standards and Technology
 (NIST) A division of the United States Department of Commerce that publishes official standards for both government and private sector computer systems.
 These standards are published as Federal Information Processing Standards(FIPS) publications.
 In 1987, NIST was directed to define standards for ensuring the security of sensitive but unclassified information in government computer systems.

+## Perfect Forward Secrecy (PFS)
+PFS is a technique that protects previously intercepted traffic from being decrypted even if the main private key is compromised.
+With PFS enabled communication, a hacker could only access information that is actively transmitted because PFS forces a system to create different keys per session.
+In other words, PFS makes sure there is no master key to decrypt all the traffic.

 ## Plaintext
 A message that is not encrypted.
 Plaintext messages are sometimes referred to as cleartext messages.